Nomad-Media/samples/nomad-samples/python/account_authentication/Readme.md

 ## Step 1

-Download the Nomad Registration from [here](https://download-directory.github.io/?url=https://github.com/Nomad-Media/samples/tree/main/nomad-samples/python/account_authentication) and unzip it.
-Once unzipped you should see this:
+Open the folder samples/nomad-samples/python/account_authentication.
+You should see this:

 ![](https://files.readme.io/29d5505-image.png)